Actions in support of Azerbaijan in Iran (2020): During July clashes in 2020

 After the Tovuz battles that started on July 12, 2020, Azerbaijanis living in Iran called for support actions for Azerbaijan in the cities of Tabriz, Urmia, Ardabil, Zanjan, Sulduz and Tehran.
 Before the day of the action, Iranian security forces called and threatened some national activists in these cities and demanded that they refuse to participate in the rally.
 The citizens who participated in the rally and gathered in the predetermined places were subjected to a very harsh reaction and were beaten, and the march was not allowed.
-Despite this, actions took place in several cities.